 Problem was, when I paid for semi-private coaching with these gurus, the advice I got was… their content, but repeated (sometimes verbatim) to me.
 LOL.
 Maybe I shouldn’t have been such a diligent student in the first place!

 It wasn’t until Mentor X that I truly felt the power of having someone guide you through this crazy wilderness called “freelancing”.
-I would ask questions to him and instead of regurgitating advice from some book, he would say, “No Tony.
+I would ask questions to him and instead of regurgitating advice from some book, he would say, “No Colin.
 That’s a dumb question.
 You should be asking this instead.”

 You’ve probably heard of this great quote: “Successful people ask better questions, and as a result, they get better answers.”
 That’s what Mentor X did for me.
 Instead of answering my questions like: Should I start a blog?
 Should I set up an funnel?
 How do I get clients?… he threw my questions back at my face and showed me why I shouldn’t be asking them.
 Why they were the wrong question to ask.